dfgordon/vscode-language-merlin6502/README.md

 Language support for Merlin 8/16/16+/32 assembly language for the 6502 family of processors in Visual Studio Code, with extras for Apple II.

-*latest features*: rename symbol, live diagnostics optional, format as you type, goto references
+*latest features*: LSP implementation, simplified operand completions

 * Conforms to choice of Merlin version and processor target
 * Resolves labels across project workspace